VtEcostudies/LoonAtlas-db/README.md

-VPAtlas-postgres-db
+dbLoonAtlas

-A separate repo for VPAtlas database content to enable a remote dev server.
+A separate repo for Loon Atlas database implementation.